zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/prompt-management.md

 ## Introduction {#introduction}

-Prompt management allows users to develop, test and optimize their GenAI use cases by finding the right prompts to interact with large language models.
+Prompt management allows users to develop, test and optimize their GenAI use cases by creating effective prompts to interact with large language models.
 Using the Conversational UI module (available as part of [GenAI for Mendix](https://marketplace.mendix.com/link/component/227931)), you can use the prompt management interface in your app to define prompts at runtime and manage multiple versions over the course of time.
 It also supports defining variables that serve as placeholders for data from the app session context, these are replaced by actual values when the end user interacts with the app.
-The module contains the needed data model, pages, snippets, to get started including the prompt management interface to your app.
+The module contains the needed data model, pages, snippets, to include a prompt management interface to your app and get started.

 ### Typical Use Cases {#use-cases}

-Typical use cases for Prompt management include the following:
+Typical use cases for prompt management include the following:

 * The app includes one or more interactions with Large Language Models (LLM).
-* The prompts need to be updated without changing the code of the LLM interaction.
+* The prompts for the LLM interaction need to be updated or improved without changing the code of the LLM interaction.
-* Rapid iterations on prompts, models and variable placeholders in a playground set-up, separately from app logic.
+* The use case benefits from rapid iterations on prompts, models and variable placeholders in a playground set-up, separately from app logic.

 ### Features {#features}

 The Prompt Management functionality provides the following:

 * UI components and a data structure to manage, store and rapidly iterate on prompt versions at runtime: no app deployment needed to change the prompt.
-* Support for single-call and converstaional prompts
+* Support for single-call and converstaional prompts.
-* Include placeholders in prompts: the values be populated in the running app based on a user/context object
+* Include placeholders in prompts: the values be populated in the running app based on a user/context object.
-* Logic to define and execute tests, one-by-one or in bulk and compare the results
+* Logic to define and execute tests, one-by-one or in bulk and compare the results.
-* Export/import functionality to transport your prompts accross different environments (local, acceptance, production...)
+* Export/import functionality to transport your prompts accross different app environments (local, acceptance, production).
-* Manage the active version of a prompt that will be used by the logic in the running app
+* Manage the active version of a prompt that will be used by the logic in the running app.

 ### Prerequisites {#prerequisites}